 Volkswagen Group China’s mega-factory in Foshan will strengthen e-mobility strategy in China

-Inauguration ceremony FAW-Volkswagen factory Foshan
+Vehicle production at the FAW-Volkswagen factory Foshan

 The Volkswagen Newsroom is an open platform and offers comprehensive search options to all users.